-Johnson’s book and the movie end with her conversion to a pro-life warrior.
+Johnson’s book and the movie end with her conversion to a pro-life warrior, but there’s more to the story.
 She and her husband Doug (played by Brooks Ryan) joined the Catholic Church on Easter 2012.

 “So we were going to different churches and nothing really felt right and all of our new friends were going to Mass,” continued Johnson.
 “My husband and I both grew-up with quite a bit of anti-Catholic sentiments and we weren’t interested in becoming Catholic.
 Then we decided let’s go, we’ll go to Mass, we’ll say that we hated it and then they’ll stop bothering us.
 So we went and we both really walked away surprised and saying ‘Okay.
 That felt right.
 That was weird because we expected to hate it but we actually really loved it and we feel very drawn to learn more.’
 We ended up enrolling in RCIA [the Rite of Christian Initiation of Adults] and the more we looked into the faith, the more we learned about the Catholic Church, the more we looked into history, we knew that was the place we wanted to be.”
 This was magnificent because the Johnsons brought their children into the Church as well.

 Incidentally, “Unplanned” movie writers and directors Cary Solomon and Chuck Konzelman are Catholic too.
 Konzelman is a revert who influenced his best friend Solomon, and Solomon converted because the Catholic Church taught him to love the heavenly persons, including the Holy Trinity, the Holy Family, the saints, and the holy angels.